 How Should Baby's Legs Be Positioned in a Swaddle?

 Proper positioning in a swaddle is crucial for a baby's comfort and development, particularly for their hips.
+So how should babies legs be when sleeping in a swaddle?
 Pediatricians and hip health experts agree that babies’ legs should not be tightly wrapped straight down and pressed together – but in the natural frog position.

 • Hip-Healthy Swaddling: Babies’ legs should be able to bend up and out at the hips.
 This position allows for natural hip development and is sometimes referred to as the "frog" or "jockey" position, where the hips are spread and the knees are slightly bent.